equinix-labs/metal-github-actions-workshop/docs/parts/part2.md

 ### 3. Configure the `METAL_AUTH_TOKEN` GitHub Actions secret for your repository

 In order to run our new GitHub Actions workflow, we need to tell GitHub Actions what API token to use for interactions with the Equinix Metal API.
-The token we will use is the one you created in [part 1](./part1.md)
+The token we will use is the user-level API token you created in [step 2 of part 1](./part1.md#2-create-an-api-key)

 Click the `Settings` tab to navigate to the settings page for your repository.